1. Overview

 }

-As with all extension interfaces, the TestWatcher interface also extends the main Extension interface, which is only a marker interface.
+As with all extension interfaces, the TestWatcher interface extends the main Extension interface, which is only a marker interface.
 In this example, we also implement the AfterAllCallback interface.

 4.1.
 Processing the Test Results